gilbarbara/react-joyride/README.md

 ### this.joyride.next()

-Call this method to programmatically advance to the next step of the tour.
+Call this method to programmatically advance to the next step.

+### this.joyride.back()

+Call this method to programmatically return to the previous step.

 ### this.joyride.stop()

 Call this method to stop/pause the tour.
-Call `this.joyride.start(true)` to restart.

 ### this.joyride.reset(restart)

 Call this method to reset the tour iteration back to 0

-- `restart` {boolean} - Starts the new tour right away
+- `restart` {boolean} - Starts the tour again

 ### this.joyride.getProgress()
 Retrieve the current progress of your tour.
 The object returned looks like this: